aument-lang/aument/docs/design-for-performance.md

 ### Static names

-All names in Aument (identifiers, functions and classes) are static, predetermined at parse time and constant at runtime.
+All names in Aument (identifiers, functions and classes) are static, they are resolved at parse time and constant at runtime.
+You cannot define new functions or classes at runtime, of course, but in practice, it isn't a big limitation.

 ### [Classes](docs/architecture.md#classes)

-Classes in Aument are flat structures, accessing their internal values is as fast as a pointer dereference.
+Classes in Aument are flat structures, they are laid out in memory like an array of values with named keys.
+Accessing private values is as fast as a pointer dereference.

 ## Implementation

-### One-pass parser
+### Single pass parser

-The Aument parser has only one pass which generates virtual machine bytecode from a source file.
+The Aument parser has only one pass which generates virtual machine bytecode directly from a source file.
+This keeps startup overhead low and reduces the implementation's complexity.

 ### Compact, uniform bytecode